-In fall, when trees and shrubs lose their leaves, a thick blanket forms in the garden.
+In fall, when trees and shrubs lose their foliage, a thick blanket of useful dead leaves forms in the garden.

 It is the season to unclog gutters and pick up leaves, and use them for gardens and vegetable plots to make the soil fertile and protect more vulnerable plants.

 In the garden, everything has a purpose and nothing is lost.
 Here is how to turn your dead leaves into something incredibly useful.